fashionvalet/data-analyst-interview-test/README.md

 * 46 to 50
 * Above 50

+##### Additional
+Candidate need to propose what sort of other analysis or reports that we can come out based on the sample data.

 Please update your findings in the ```ANSWER.md``` file and briefly explain the steps that you take to solve the problem.

 Candidate is required to **Fork** the repository and submit a **Pull Request**.
 Please make sure to include your name into the branch name.
 Example ```ahmad-shah-answer```.